HopkinsIDD/uvira_onedose_ocv_ve/README.md

 2. `df_period2.rds`

-This date set includes all the variables available in 'df_period1.rds', with additional data on household characteristics.
+This data set includes all the variables available in 'df_period1.rds', with additional data on household characteristics.

 | variable name | variable type | definition |
 |---------------|---------------|------------|